 - I cleaned all the surfaces thoroughly with Fantastik.
 The reason I use that is it has a degreaser in it and gets rid of all the oil left from years of people touching the dresser.

-- I used an Oil based primer and painted the entire piece. *Note the drawers had plastic on them that was made to look like wood, so on those and the doors I used rustoleum spray primer.
+- I used Zinser Oil based primer and painted the entire piece. *Note the drawers had plastic on them that was made to look like wood, so on those and the doors I used Rustoleum spray primer.
 I then let the primer cure for 24 hours on everything.
 I recommend this so your primer will stick for good.

 - I then painted the whole piece, drawers, and doors this color: